 You don’t have to go on a safari in Africa to get the ultimate, wild experience.
 If your tadpoles are aspiring zoologists, Disney's Animal Kingdom Lodge is a must-stay.
 With a savanna-view room, you can wake up to a scene straight out of The Lion King with zebras and giraffes right outside of your window.

 With three table-service and three quick-service dining options, you’ll never be at a loss for food.
 While everything is great, we recommend Sanaa.
 Guests travel to Kidani Village to indulge in the bread service here alone — your choice of unique naan and delicious spreads.
 The restaurant serves unique, delicious platters that will be sure to satisfy your adventurous taste buds.

 Out of all of the Disney Resort Hotels, Animal Kingdom Lodge offers guests one unique in-hotel experience others just can't match.
 There are stunning views of wild animals on the savannas.
 This amenity is the hotel's most defining feature.
 While there are plenty of viewing spots around the hotel, we think it's worth upgrading to a savanna-view room, especially if you like to sip your morning coffee or evening cocktail on a beautiful balcony with stunning views!

 So.
 Many.
 Options.
 How do you choose?
 Who says you have to?
 If you plan properly, you could do a split stay — sampling two Disney World Deluxe Resort Hotels during one visit.

-Have questions about the Disney Deluxe Resort Hotels?
+Have questions about the Disney deluxe resorts?
 Drop us a line in comments below!
-Don't forget you can see key hotel features at a glance using our Disney Hotel Comparison Tool and then save on booking your vacation.
+Don't froget you can see key hotel features at a glance using our Disney Hotel Comparison Tool and then save on booking your vacation.